 In planning for our new barndominium, we thought how cool it would be to have a big shop area under the same roof as our 3-bedroom living quarters.
-So we set about searching:
+So we set about searching for the best barndominium floor plans:

 What do the best barndominium shop plans with living quarters look like?
 Ideally, they are between 30×60 and 40×60 feet long, although there are a few arena-size plans that are as large as 40×90.
 These are typically 3 or 4 bedroom barndos with either a shop, garage, or stables under the same roof.
 But a few surprised us.